cpldc/cpldc-jekyll/_site/README.md

 http://digital.chipublib.org/digital/search/searchterm/[SEARCHINPUT]

-so our function simply inserts the user's input into those structures.
-The former is searching one or many collections (collection strings delimited with !, eg mpu!ChicagoParks, similar to the Browse button of the content pages), the latter is searching all content.
+so the function simply inserts the user's input into those structures.
+The former searches one or many collections (collection strings delimited with !, eg mpu!ChicagoParks, similar to the Browse button of the content pages), the latter searches all content.

 Browse Dropdown:

-drops the Browse menu on click.
+Drops the Browse menu on click.
 The Bibliocommons version disappears when you click off of the menu; I prefered to make it disappear when you click on the menu, but not on a link.

 Hotkeys: